openstack-archive/fuel-docs/pages/user-guide/config-environment/1400-network-settings.rst

 Network settings
 ----------------

-Use the network settings screens to notify Fuel about the network hardware that is configured.
+Use the "Network Settings" tab to notify Fuel about the network hardware that is configured.
 Different pages are used,
 depending on the network topology you chose